 Once you access a dataset, under the section “Data” you can download the metadata in svg format.

 If you wish to access the Sentinel satellite images, please follow the link under each image.
 In order to download images, registration at ESA Scihub is needed.

 To register, please click here.
 The service is free of charge.

 What missions are included in Ocean Scan?

-Currently Ocean Scan include matching images from Sentinel 1, 2 and 3.
-Future development will integrate more missions, including Very-high resolutions imageries.
+Currently Ocean Scan has the capability to match the provided observations with the images from Sentinel 1, 2 and 3.
+Future development will integrate more missions, including very high resolution imagery.